rust-lang/rust/Contributing.md

 Our primary tool here is to look between spans for text we've missed.
-For example, in a function call `foo(a, b)`, we have spans for `a` and `b`, in this case there is only a comma and a single space between the end of `a` and the start of `b`, so there is nothing much to do.
+For example, in a function call `foo(a, b)`, we have spans for `a` and `b`, in this case, there is only a comma and a single space between the end of `a` and the start of `b`, so there is nothing much to do.
 But if we look at `foo(a /* a comment */, b)`, then between `a` and `b` we find the comment.

 At a higher level, Rustfmt has machinery so that we account for text between 'top level' items.
 Then we can reproduce that text pretty much verbatim.
-We only count spans we actually reformat, so if we can't format a span it is not missed completely, but is reproduced in the output without being formatted.
+We only count spans we actually reformat, so if we can't format a span it is not missed completely but is reproduced in the output without being formatted.
 This is mostly handled in [src/missed_spans.rs](src/missed_spans.rs).
 See also `FmtVisitor::last_pos` in [src/visitor.rs](src/visitor.rs).